Valencia flooding: Why did one of the leading smart cities fail on basic safety?

 What happened?

 In a matter of hours, some parts of Valencia experienced a year’s worth of rain.
-The heavy downpour left hundreds trapped in their homes, cars swept away, and bridges destroyed.
+The heavy downpour left hundreds trapped in their homes, cars swept away, and bridges were destroyed.
 More than 200 people have lost their lives across southern and eastern Spain due to flash floods.

 The local authorities in Valencia have been heavily criticized for their response.
 They only sent out text messages warning residents about the catastrophic floods eight hours after the first reports came in—a full ten hours after Spain’s meteorological service, AEMET, issued an “extreme danger” warning for the region.
 The delay cost lives, and the failure to issue timely alerts has raised uncomfortable questions.